-They offered beautifully structured make money schemes that looked like they would work.
+They offered beautifully structured make money quick schemes that looked like they would work.

 However, I just couldn’t get with the idea of investing $20,000 into some random rice field somewhere that would turn into $50,000 within a few weeks.

-3. Beware the Client that Wants to be Your Friend
+3. Beware the Client Who Wants to be Your Friend

 You should have great relationships with your clients.
 You should build and foster those relationships but they are business relationships.

-Emotional manipulation will be engaged and you will find yourself doing more work and going the extra mile for less pay.
+Emotional manipulation will be engaged and you will find yourself doing more work and going the extra mile for less.